Bilal-Nadeem/Telegram-Moderation-Bot/README.md

    pip install python-telegram-bot pytz
    ```

-4. Replace "Token" with your actual Telegram Bot API token in the code.
+4. Replace "Token" with your actual Telegram Bot API token from Bot Father in the code.

 ## Usage